venidera/dessemstats/README.md

 ```bash
 (dessemstats) $ python setup.py test
 ```
 In general, the developer can create and perform as many tests as he needs.
-However, it is important to validate them before committing a new change to the Bitbucket Cloud, as a way of avoiding errors.
+However, it is important to validate them before committing a new change to the GitHub Cloud, as a way of avoiding errors.
 It is also important to mention that tests will only be performed if test classes extend the `unittest.TestCase` object.

 ### 5. Running the application